Koed00/django-q/docs/install.rst

 Open-source packages
 ~~~~~~~~~~~~~~~~~~~~
-Django Q is always tested with the latest versions of the required and optional Python packages.
+Django Q2 is always tested with the latest versions of the required and optional Python packages.
 We try to keep the dependencies as up to date as possible.
-You can reference the `requirements <https://github.com/Koed00/django-q/blob/master/requirements.txt>`__ file to determine which versions are currently being used for tests and development.
+You can reference the `requirements <https://github.com/GDay/django-q2/blob/master/requirements.txt>`__ file to determine which versions are currently being used for tests and development.

 Django
 ~~~~~~
 We strive to be compatible with last two major version of Django.
-At the moment this means we support the 2.2.x and 3.1.x releases.
+At the moment this means we support the 2.2.x and 3.2.x releases.

 Since we are now no longer supporting Python 2, we can also not support older versions of Django that do not support Python >= 3.6
 For this you can always use older releases, but they are no longer maintained.